 While basic principles of grazing management such as using appropriate stocking rates, controlling weeds, avoiding damage to sensitive areas and monitoring animal condition apply, some additional considerations are suggested when implementing forest grazing:

-• conduct a site assessment to determine resources available, including soil type and dominant tree species
+- conduct a site assessment to determine resources available, including soil type, dominant tree species and forage available for grazing

-• in some areas, predation can be problematic; bears, cougars and wolves can cause significant losses.
-Young calves may be at greater risk in these areas
+- in some areas, predation can be problematic; bears, cougars and wolves can cause significant losses and young calves may be at greater risk in these areas

 The following publication illustrates some examples of objectives and best management practices when implementing forest grazing.
 These may vary regionally; contact local ministries of forestry to access province specific information.